babelomics/MIGNON/4_advanced.md

 ## Multi-thread tools

 For those tools that allow multi-threading, we have included workflow-level inputs that are directly passed to the tool parameter that control such multi-threading.
 Additionally, for those tasks, we have performed a study of the performance of the tools under 6 different CPU configurations, which are depicted in the **workflow manuscript**.
 In brief, tools that allow multi-threading considerably speed up in correlation with the the number of CPUs.
-However, in our opinion, from 8 cpus up, the reduction on execution time is not worth for the number of CPUs used.
+However, in our opinion, from 8 CPUs up, the reduction on execution time is not worth for the number of CPUs used.